POWER aS a lEGACY oF bLOOD / VALTA VEREN PERINTÖNÄ

 This might be my most beautiful exhibition collection.
 The subject is naturally very interesting, but unfortunately quite hard to get and most of it is also expensive.
 However, my goal is to cover over four centuries between 1400-1900.
 My final target is 8 frames, ie 128 A4 pages (64 A3 exhibition pages) and it will be ready for exhibitions in 2022.

-I have acquired quite a lot of materials during the last five years, and today 27.3.2022, I have started to create the exhibition pages.
+I have acquired quite a lot of materials during the last two years, and today 27.2.2022, I have started to create the exhibition pages.
 I will add them here one by one until the collection is ready!

 The 6-frames collection is now ready for exhibitions (21.8.2022).